 The Psychology of Privacy: Fight for Your Privacy

-Ali Muattar is a senior writer, author, entrepreneur, and social activists who are advocating the rights of human beings to keep their privacy from the unwanted access of all those who are involved in their piracy; from media giants to businesses, corporations, and organizations that prey on the private lives of masses across the globe.
-If you are interested in joining hands with all the activists fighting for your privacy rights, then spread this manifesto of the piracy free world.
+Ali Muattar is a senior writer, author, entrepreneur, and social activist who are advocating the rights of human beings to keep their privacy from the unwanted access of all those who are involved in their piracy; from media giants to businesses, corporations, and organizations that prey on the private lives of masses across the globe.
+If you are interested in joining hands with all the activists fighting for your privacy rights, spread this piracy-free world manifesto.

 What do you think about it?
 Let us know on the contact page here.